bvincent1/rngrngrng/book/chapter2.md

 probably looked like he had just chosen to leap off a three story building rather than face the heavily armed assault force that had bore down on them.
 Arthur really would've preferred a three story fall to being riddled with bullets, but he would've probably paused for a second longer before committing to a last ditch move such as that.

+This leap was much more frantic and desperate than his previous time.
+His angle had been much more aggressive since he didn't want to leave anything to chance.
+The cable caught him across his chest and he swung back and forth laterally with his left arm over it a few times.
+He was about to swing his legs up and begin his **clamber** to freedom when he felt the cable violently shake and a grunt from next to him.

+He turned in horror to see the woman had leapt in front of him.
+She had aimed past him, further towards the center, and had therefore grabbed on by her elbow instead her armpit like him.
+He had honestly expected her to take longer to make up her mind, and therefore give him a chance to clamber further across.
+Instead they were now both next to each other, but with her hanging lower than him.
+Arthur's already adrenalin fired brain was struggling to think of what to do next, when he suddenly dropped a few feet.
+He gripped the cable harder than he'd gripped anything in his life.
+The woman let out a small scream, but held on she turned just her head to face him, the fear and anger clear in her eyes.
+That was all he could see above below the rain slick hair, and the soaking mask which had slipped to under her nose.
+He was about to say something when he dropped another few feet.
+Then he heard a a series of pops, and a single deafening snap.
+Over all the noise of the rain, and surely gunfire the snap rang clearest.
+His heart leapt into his throat long before the gravity got hold of him.
+Now it was his turn to yell, and the woman he was with screamed too.
+They fell together for what seemed like an eternity.
+Arthur couldn't see anything in front of him because the woman was blocking his view.
+Soon the line went tight and he was jerked forward, barely able to hold on.
+The cable was freezing and slick with rain.
+His stomach lurched and he knew that the ground was going to come up any moment now.
+Together they were rotating on the cable and at the last moment he caught a split second view of the opposite building coming into view.
+He didn't have time to brace or cushion the blow and he slammed full tilt into the hard concrete.

+He felt a crunch and a bang, and suddenly he opened his eyes to see he was on the ground in a heap.
+He was sitting on his ass, in the cold and wet with the cable next to him in a pile.
+He blinked away the rain and noticed that his head was ringing and that he was in incredible pain.
+He opened his mouth but nothing came out, just a hollow noise from his chest.
+The woman was there, in front of him, standing.
+She seemed to have faired much better than he had, and he desperately wanted to ask her for help.
+He couldn't form any words but he saw a look of confusion and anger in her face.
+He felt cold and tired, and he knew he was about to pass out.
+He tried to lift an arm to grab her, to steady himself, but he felt himself pitch forward onto the sidewalk.
+He lay there an instant, hoping to get help, unsure what would happen to him.
+He closed his eyes and the world faded away.